Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Combinations</div>
 </div>

-In the imaginary example, three authors have their copyright in the audiobook: the author, the translator and the narrator.
-Each one of the them applied a different CC license on his work: CC-Zero, CC BY and CC BY-SA.
-In other words, three different CC licenses were applied to three different parts of a creative work.<br><br>
+In the imaginary example, three authors have their copyright in the audiobook: the author, the translator, and the narrator.
+Each one of them applied a different CC license to his work: CC-Zero, CC BY, and CC BY-SA.
+In other words, three different CC licenses were applied to three different parts of the creative work.<br><br>

 Is it possible?
 Is it possible to combine CC licenses in this way?<br><br>